 The RAC auditor for Region 5 has a national contract to perform audits of durable medical equipment, prosthetics, orthotics, and supplies claims, as well as home health and hospice claims.

-A list of Medicare FFS RAC contact information and regional division of states is available on the CMS website.
+CMS provides Medicare FFS RAC contact information and a map outlining the regional division of states.

 The RAC, which reviews claims on a post-payment basis paid within the past three years, conducts three types of reviews: